 - glass storage jars or bottles with tight fitting lids

-How to Make Kombucha…
+How to make kombucha…

 Make your tea in the ratio of 1 cup of organic white sugar for each gallon of black tea.
-I use a two gallon glass cookie jar (like this one) and organic 20 black tea bags.
+I use a two gallon glass cookie jar (like this one) and 20 organic black tea bags.
 You may need to adjust the amount of tea depending on the brand or variety you choose.

 Add boiling filtered water to fill your container half way.
 Allow the tea to seep for 5-10 minutes until brewed darkly.

-Cover with a tea towel, and mark your jar with today’s date.
+Cover with a tea towel, and mark your jar with today's date.
 Store your brewing kombucha in a warm dark place away from other fermenting foods or potential mold.
 Starting around 14 days, begin tasting your kombucha.
 It should be tart and zingy, slightly sweet, but not cloying.
-In the winter you may need to brew your kombucha for much longer that 2 weeks.
-Try placing it near your (working) slow cooker, or near a warm appliance.
-You can also purchase mats (like these Seedling Heat Mats) to keep your kombucha comfortably warm and reduce brewing time.

 When your kombucha is ready, with clean hands, remove the scoby gently from the newly brewed kombucha and place in a separate bowl.